 Jasmine had neglected to mention the crush that was effectively shattered in that moment, but the heat pooling into her cheeks gave her away.

 Leo hid his face in his hands and groaned.
 “I’m such a dick.”

 She nodded.
 “Not gonna argue with that one.”

 “Thanks, I guess.”

 He shook his head.
 “No, I mean it.
-I guess I didn’t ever really consider your side of everything, but you’re right.
 I was a dick.
 I treated you like shit, I kinda stole Alex from you-”

 “To be fair, he is my cousin.
 I see him all the time,” Jasmine interrupted.

 “Still.
 I was dealing with my parents’ divorce and I took it out on you, and then that kinda just became the routine.
-I’m sorry for that, Jasmine,” Leo said.
+I’m sorry, Jasmine,” Leo said.

 The sincerity of his words overwhelmed her and she started laughing.
 “Wow, a real apology from Leo Mathers.
 I must be dreaming.”
 When he just stared at her, she cleared her throat and brushed some hair out of her face.
 “Sorry.
 Thank you.
+I accept your apology.
 I know that must have been difficult to say.”

 “And difficult to hear, apparently.”